 What is AQIP?

-The AQIP Pathway is one of three options institutions have for maintaining accreditation with HLC.
+The AQIP (Academic Quality Improvement Program) Pathway is one of three options institutions have for maintaining accreditation with the Higher Learning Commission (HLC).
 Like the other pathways, it is focused on quality assurance and institutional improvement, but with an added emphasis on helping institutions achieve continuous quality improvement.
-The AQIP Pathway follows an eight-year cycle.
+The AQIP Pathway follows an eight-year cycle for institutional assessment activities.
 Cincinnati State was one of the original 39 institutions to become part of AQIP, in 2008.

 - Implementing Action Projects